EagleFG/Battleship/README.md

 - Button _startGameButton - button that starts the piece placement phase

 - GameObject _piecePlacementUI - UI that should show during the piece placement phase
+- SunkPieceUI _sunkPieceUI - UI that should show when an AI player's piece has been sunk
 - GameObject _victoryUI - UI that should show on victory
 - GameObject _defeatUI - UI that should show on defeat